thecarp/dactyl-keyboard/doc/options-nested.md

 #### Parameter <a id="layout-translation-late">`late`</a>

 “Late” translation is the last step in key placement and therefore interacts very little with other steps.

+### Section <a id="layout-clearance">`clearance`</a>

+The height of each key above its mounting plate can be included when calculating the effective radius of key cluster curvature for a layout.

+#### Parameter <a id="layout-clearance-use-key-style">`use-key-style`</a>

+If `true`, predict clearance based on `key-style`, including switch travel.
+Ironically, this is most practical when the keyboard design is closely tied to the key style.
+Depending on how other features of the design are anchored, clearance based on key style can introduce knock-on effects that make it difficult to adapt the design to other styles.

+#### Parameter <a id="layout-clearance-nominal">`nominal`</a>

+Nominal clearance in mm.
+This is only used without `use-key-style`.

 ## Parameter <a id="key-style">`key-style`</a>